New York Metro

 Metuchen Station Shuttle

-Two shuttles each holding 2 wheelchairs plus 7 seated will do laps between Metuchen Station and the New Jersey Convention & Expo Center during the hours of operation.
-The ride will take approximately 20 minutes, one way.
+Two shuttles each holding 2 wheelchairs plus seating for non-disabled passengers will do laps between Metuchen Station and the New Jersey Convention & Expo Center during the hours of operation.
+The ride will take approximately 30 minutes, one way.

 The shuttle will feature an Abilities Expo sign prominently on the side door panel.
 Those travelling southbound from New York City should exit the rear of the train to meet the shuttle at the wheelchair accessible ramp at Pennsylvania Avenue and Station Place, pictured blow: